We are a reader-supported site. Purchases made through links may earn a commission. Disclosure | Medical Disclaimer

 Dry and Liquid Drops

-The price of Shilajit drops are around $0.50-$1.00 per dry drop, but at the higher end of the spectrum, we see $1.00-$2.00 per liquid drop.
-Price range is between $15-$70+.
+The price of Shilajit drops is around $0.50-$1.00 per dry drop, but at the higher end of the spectrum, we see $1.00-$2.00 per liquid drop.
+The price range is between $15-$70+.

 The best part about Shilajit drops is that they are portable.
 They can be carried around in water bottles or used in glasses of water anywhere.